square/connect-api-examples/connect-examples/v2/java_payment/README.md

    NOTE: The Web Payments SDK renders the card inputs and digital wallet buttons that make up the payment form and returns a secure payment token.
 For more information, see the [Web Payments SDK Overview](https://developer.squareup.com/docs/web-payments/overview).

-2. Charge the payment source using the token - Using a server-side component, that uses the Connect V2 **Payments** API, you charge the payment source using the sure payment token.
+2. Charge the payment source using the token - Using a server-side component, that uses the Connect V2 **Payments** API, you charge the payment source using the secure payment token.

 The following sections describe how the Java sample implements these steps.